BSidesSF/bsidessf.github.io/_pages/volunteer.md

 ## How do I sign up???

-You can sign up for shifts on our new volunteer management page (https://bsidessf2024.volunteerlocal.com).
-Make sure that you've used a valid email and that you've created an account in https://bsidessf.slack.com so that we can contact you.
+You can sign up for shifts on our new volunteer management page [https://bsidessf2024.volunteerlocal.com](https://bsidessf2024.volunteerlocal.com).
+Make sure that you've used a valid email and that you've created an account in [https://bsidessf.slack.com](https://bsidessf.slack.com) so that we can contact you.
 Shift sign ups without these being valid are subject to removal.

 ## What if I have further questions?

-Please reach out to volunteer [at] bsidessf.org, or the #volunteerschannel and tag @sigint
+Please reach out to volunteer [at] bsidessf.org, or the #volunteers channel and tag @sigint

 ---